-The source water protection measures that are contained in a source water protection plan have already been reviewed and approved by the Minnesota Department of Health.
-Those that have been communicated to a public water supplier through formal correspondence from the Minnesota Department of Health have also been reviewed and approved.
+The SWP measures that are contained in a SWP plan have already been reviewed and approved by MDH.
+Those that have been communicated to a public water through formal correspondence from MDH have also been reviewed and approved.
 Therefore, the scoring serves to prioritize work that will provide the greatest public health benefit that is achieved using public funding.
-The Minnesota Department of Health does not anticipate that trade secret information will be compromised as a result of the information presented in a grant application nor documenting the work that is performed and reported under a grant agreement.
+MDH does not anticipate that trade secret information will be compromised as a result of the information presented in a grant application nor documenting the work that is performed and reported under a grant agreement.

-If awarded a grant, NO work should begin until ALL required signatures have been obtained on the grant agreement, and grantee receives a signed copy of it.
+If awarded a grant, NO work should begin until ALL required signatures have been obtained on the grant agreement, and grantee receives an executed and signed copy of it.
 Any costs associated with work conducted prior to a fully executed grant agreement will not be reimbursed.

 Allocation of the Grant Award

-The public water supplier will be reimbursed once the project duties and the grant reporting requirements have been successfully met and MDH is satisfied that the project has been completed according to the terms of the grant agreement.
+The PWS will be reimbursed once the project duties and the grant reporting requirements have been successfully met and MDH is satisfied that the project has been completed according to the terms of the grant agreement.
 All work will meet plan review and inspection requirements, and will be done in accordance with all local, state and federal regulations.

-The public water supplier has the obligation to pay any third party (contractor) hired for the purpose of completing the work before or immediately after receiving payment from MDH.
+The PWS has the obligation to pay any third party (contractor) hired for the purpose of completing the work before receiving payment from MDH.

-A public water supplier who receives a source water protection competitive grant must report the results of each work item that is funded by providing all of the following information –
+A PWS who receives a SWP competitive grant must report the results of each work item that is funded by providing all of the following information:

-Additional requirements will be listed in the grant agreement, based on the nature of the project.
+Additional requirements will be listed in the grant agreement, based upon the nature of the project.